 Healthy plants are hardier and can withstand cold weather better than weak, unhealthy plants.
 Most importantly, plan carefully and choose plants that can survive in your growing zone.

-If you use plant covering materials, use them only during the cold spell and remove them as soon as the weather moderates.
+If you use plant covering materials, use them only during the

 Young evergreens can suffer sunscald for the first two to five winters.
 A light-colored winter covering will reflect the light and keep the bark at a relatively consistent temperature.
 Be sure to water evergreens deeply before the ground freezes, as evergreens are unable to replace moisture lost to winter wind and sun.